The Best Museums Along the Ring Road in Iceland

 Location: Akranes Folk Museum, Garðaholt 3, 300 Akranes, 38.5 km (24 mi) from Borgarnes and 41 km (25.5 km) from Reykjavík.
 The detour from the Ring Road is 17 km (10.6 mi) each way.

 Icelandic history is so rich and the island has numerous museums to tell you these fantastic stories and introduce you to Icelandic culture.
 Here is a blog on the best museums to visit while in Iceland, perfect for bad weather or history geeks out there!

 Iceland has been an inspiration to artist, poets, and novelists for ages and there is no end in sight.
 Here is a list of the top 10 Icelandic authors and novelists you should check out.
 Some of the books have even been made into films for those who need a quick fix and it's all listed here!

 Those who visit Iceland can expect to see many runes (‘rúnir’ in Icelandic) in local shops together with hearing a lot of talk about these and Icelandic magic staves.
 Runes and staves were first brought to Iceland during the time when Iceland was discovered by Vikings.
-Those Viking settlers brought their ways of life and beliefs with them, which included their runes.
-So, it is fair to say that these runes are every bit as Icelandic as the people who first settled in Iceland!
-In modern times, Norse runes are a lot more visible here in Iceland than they are in neighboring nations like Norway or Sweden.

 The weather in Iceland is nowhere as severe as most people think, but there is a caveat!
 The gulf stream which keeps Iceland warmer than other lands on the same latitude can deliver very severe storms.
 Here are some good tips on what to do in Iceland when the weather is bad!